Diiicode/codecademy.com/C_Variables/README.md

-C Variables — Names, Types, Initialization & Casting
+C Variables: Naming, Types, Initialization, and Casting

-A quick, copy-friendly reference for your README.md.

-✅ Naming Rules
+Variable Names in C

+Identifiers must follow C’s naming rules.

+Key points

-Letters, digits, and underscores only: A–Z, a–z, 0–9, _
+Use only letters, digits, and underscores: A–Z, a–z, 0–9, _

 Must start with a letter

-Technically _ is allowed, but many _... names are reserved by the implementation—avoid leading underscores.
+_ is technically allowed, but leading underscores are often reserved—avoid them.

-Must not be a C keyword (e.g., int, return, for)
+Must not be a C keyword (e.g., int, return, for, …)

-Examples

-int count;         // ✅ valid
+// ✅ valid
+int count;
-int count2;        // ✅ valid
+int count2;
-int int_count;     // ✅ valid
+int int_count;

-int 2count;        // ❌ starts with a digit
+// ❌ invalid
-int for;           // ❌ 'for' is a keyword int _temp;         // ⚠️ allowed, but avoid leading underscore
+int 2count;   // starts with a digit int for;      // 'for' is a keyword

+// ⚠️ allowed but discouraged (leading underscore) int _temp;

-🧱 Core Data Types
+Data Types in C

-The main built-ins you’ll use most:
+The most common fundamental types you’ll use:

-int — whole numbers

-float — single-precision real numbers

-double — double-precision real numbers
+Type	Meaning
+int	Integer (whole number)
+float	Single-precision floating-point
+double	Double-precision floating-point

-char — single byte character
+char	Single byte character

-Examples

 int age = 21;
 float price = 19.99f;            // note the 'f' suffix for float literals double pi = 3.141592653589793;
 char initial = 'D';              // single quotes for a single character

-✍️ Declaring & Initializing
+Setting (Declaring & Initializing) Variables

 Variables can be initialized at declaration or assigned later.